* Portugal’s worries about BES group have regional reverberations

 Market action suggested that investors were still differentiating between peripheral markets, though.

 Aid-receiving Greece and Portugal, which emerged from its bailout less than two months ago, were seen as the most vulnerable.
-Irish 10-year yields were 2 bps up at 2.34 percent; the country saw record low borrowing costs at an auction of 500 million euros in 10-year bonds.
+Irish 10-year yields were flat at 2.32 percent; the country saw record low borrowing costs at an auction of 500 million euros in 10-year bonds.

 Spain also held a smooth sale of 1 billion euros of 10-year inflation-linked bond at an average yield of 1.46 percent.